 What is Hezbollah's role in Lebanese politics?

-Under Lebanon's 1943 National Pact, the prime minister must be Sunni, the president a Maronite Christian, and the speaker of parliament a Shiite--a system designed to accommodate the country's primary religious groups.
+Under Lebanon's 1943 National Pact, the prime minister must be Sunni, the president a Maronite Christian, and the speaker of parliament a Shiite—a system designed to accommodate the country's primary religious groups, whose coexistence has long required delicate balancing.

-Hezbollah joined the Lebanese political process in the early 1990s following the 1989 Taif agreement--brokered by Saudi Arabia and Syria--that addressed some of Lebanon's deep-seated sectarian challenges and brought an end to its civil war.
+Hezbollah joined the Lebanese political process in the early 1990s following the 1989 Taif agreement—brokered by Saudi Arabia and Syria—which addressed some of Lebanon's deep-seated sectarian challenges and brought an end to its civil war.
 However, the agreement allowed Hezbollah to remain armed, and Syrian troops stayed to keep the peace.
 Israel occupied southern Lebanon until 2000, while Syria eventually withdrew its forces in 2005.

 Hezbollah won eight parliamentary seats (out of 128 total) competing in national elections for the first time in 1992.
 Analysts note the group's political strength grew significantly in May 2008 after Hezbollah was effectively granted veto power in the cabinet via the so-called Doha agreement.
 The accord helped bring an end to an eighteen-month-long political crisis that culminated in Hezbollah's takeover of West Beirut.